co-cart/co-cart/NEXT_CHANGELOG.md

 ## Security

+### Disable WordPress Access

+With the new settings page added in this release you can disable access to WordPress with a simple checkbox.
+You can even redirect to your headless site if you use the "Front-end URL" field which is also used to re-write your permalinks.

+### Override Price Hijacking

 This is new and is needed to help prevent session hijacking for someone tech-savvy in manipulating the API.

 Since adding the most requested option to override the price of the item, there hasn't been an option to disable it or prevent any bad use of the API should someone with knowledge manipulate the item in the cart to set the price outside of the stores initial design.